Digital reports and a complimentary eReport on radiopharmaceuticals are available, explore in Services:

 Radiohybrids, theranostics and theranostic pairs

-POSLUMA (flotufolastat F 18) injection (Bracco, Blue Earth Diagnostics), approved as a prostate cancer specific PET imaging agent by FDA in May 2023, is an example of a radiohybrid drug product.
+POSLUMA (flotufolastat F 18) injection (Bracco, Blue Earth Diagnostics), approved as a prostate cancer specific PET imaging agent by FDA in May 2023, is an example of a radiohybrid.

 Leave a Comment